oviya-mohan/oviya-mohan.github.io/posts.md

 A random collection of essays I have written over the years, either for courses or for fun.

 -------------------------------------------------------------------------------------------
+### Reasoning
+According to long withstanding philosophical ideas, reasoning is what enables the human mind to go beyond mere perception, habit, and instinct, making humans unique.
+Kahneman proposed a system of that thinking that is made up of two different subsystems.
+System 1 (Intuition) was said to be the fast process whereas System 2 (Reasoning) was said to be the slower and deliberative process.
+Reasoning is generally seen as a means to improve upon the decisions made in the first, faster system.
+But, it hasn’t always been the case that this deliberative process of reasoning always leads to a better decision.
+Therefore, a question arises.
+Why do we actually reason?
+And how do we reason?

+There are several preliminary questions to be considered before we try to answer these two questions.
+One of them is the question of logical truth.
+Is logical truth the objective truth or is it influenced by cultural influences and is actually subjective?
+Are we all reasoning towards the same logical, objective truth or is there a discrepancy amongst us about what the final reachable truth is.
+If there is no objective logical truth, then the question is how did an almost identical concept of formal logic arise parallelly and independently across cultures?

+How do we reason?

+There are several ideas that try to answer this question about how reasoning happens in the human mind.
+Three major systems of reasoning that are followed have been devised:
+1. Normative Reasoning - following formal logic
+   Modus tollens: ¬q, p → q / ¬p,
+   Bayes’ theorem: P(D|S) = P(S|D)/P(D)
+2. Descriptive Reasoning -  reasoning as it is done
+   ¬q, p → q / nothing can be derived
+   P(D|S)= P(S|D), neglect the “base rate”
+3. Prescriptive rules - taking bounded rationality into account classically invalid principle ¬q, p ∧ r → q/¬p ∧ ¬r is correct according to closed–world reasoning

 ### Intuitions and Beliefs

 Intuitions are defined as mental states where a proposition seems to be true.
 Various interpretations of what exactly an intuition is, seem to be closely tied to beliefs.
 Some definitions propose that one needs to believe in <i> p </i> (where <i> p </i> is a propositional attitude) in order to intuit p.
 Other interpretations seem to point that belief in <i> p </i> is neither sufficient nor necessary for holding the intuition that <i> p </i>.
 Yet another idea about intuition states that one can only have the intuition <i> p </i> if they are disposed to believe <i> p </i>.
 In order to understand what exactly an intuition can be, it is necessary to try and clearly define the differences between a belief and an intuition.
 For one to hold a belief that <i> p </i>, evidence has to be collected in favour of it and it has to be determined to be true.
 From the idea that intuition are mental states where a proposition seems to be true (seems being the key word here), we can define beliefs as mental states where a proposition has been determined to be true.